It looks like she's going to a New Year's Eve party.

 And they are still going back to that well, so to speak, in their old playbook.

-Forty 45 minutes ago or so.
+It wrapped up about an hour ago, 45 minutes ago or so.

 The last question wrapped up.

-Don't know what their last question was, don't know who asked it, don't care.
+Don't know what their last question was.

 Now we get these exciting panels.

-We hope they bring Dojack back.
+We hope they bring Dujack back.

-But that's that's the next thing.
+But that's the next thing.

-We get all these liberal groups now come in there and start tarring and feathering the guy.
+We get all these liberal groups now to come in there and start tarring and feathering the guy.

-Uh we'll take a break here.
+We'll take a break here.

-Let's go to Rockland, New York, as we go back to the phones.
+Let's go to Rockland, New York as we go back to the phones.

 Thank you.

-Oh, thank you, Russian.
+Oh, thank you, Rush.

-Really, what an honor and a privilege, not just to speak to you, but on your birthday.
+And really, what an honor and a privilege, not just to speak to you, but on your birthday.

 Thank you.